oar-team/kameleon/docs/source/recipe.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 In the step file, you can define some default variables for your microsteps.
 Be
-careful, to avoid some mistakes, these variables can be override by the step
+careful, to avoid some mistakes, these variables can be overridden by the step
 local variables but not by the global ones.
 If this is the behavior you
-expected just add a step local variable that take the global variable value
+expected, just add a step local variable that can be assigned by the global
-like this:
+variable value:

 .. code-block:: yaml